shiyongming/calib-dataset-eval/README.md

     -t <path/of/train.txt>  # usually in VOC2007/ImageSets/Main/
     -c <path/of/calibration_dataset.txt>  # format like train.txt
-    -x <path/of/VOC2007/Annotations/>  # which contains .xml file -cl <class index>  # which class you want to calculat and
+    -x <path/of/VOC2007/Annotations/>  # which contains .xml file -cl <class index>  # which class you want to calculate and visualize
 ```
 ![Labels ditribution](visualization/visualization_results/wh.png)